Sensory Rooms and Lighting

 - Pop up dark den in the corner of a classroom or bedroom

 This post will focus on one area of a Sensory Room or space – Sensory lights.

-As well as the practical benefits, lighting is also used for calming purposes.
+There are many practical benefits to using Sensory Lighting; including for calming purposes.
 Imagine the soft orange glow of a table lamp on a cold and snowy winters day, the flickering flame of a candle.
-Lighting can evoke the senses and calm the body – it’s easy therefore to appreciate the function it plays in a sensory room, and aiding those with autism or sensory processing disorders.
+Lighting can evoke the senses and calm the body – it’s easy therefore to appreciate the function it plays in a sensory room, and so aiding those with autism or sensory processing disorders.

 There are a number of different lighting options available.

 A black UV light is inexpensive and fits into your ordinary light fitting (or you could put one in a table lamp).
 These lights produce a deep purple black light with large amounts of Ultra Violet light.
-UV is reflected by white and lightly coloured clothes and fabrics making them glow in the dark and flourescent materials and dyes light up.
+The UV light is reflected by white and lightly coloured clothes.
+This makes them glow in the dark and flourescent materials and dyes light up.